Michael Levin (soldier): Early life

-Levin was raised in Bucks County, Pennsylvania, and attended Gratz College before moving to Israel shortly after he turned 18 years of age.
-Michael's maternal grandparents were Holocaust survivors and had a great impact on his Jewish identity.
+Levin grew up in Holland in Bucks County, Pennsylvania, the grandson of two Holocaust survivors.
+In the summers, he attended Camp Ramah, a Jewish summer camp.
+Inspired by the stories of his grandparents, Levin made aliyah and moved to Israel in 2002 at the age of 18.
+He spent a year in an ulpan studying Hebrew and volunteering on Kibbutz Tirat Zvi, before joining the Israel Defense Forces (IDF).

+As a foreign-born soldier without immediate family in Israel, Levin was considered a lone soldier in the IDF.
+When Levin enlisted, there were an estimated 2,300 lone soldiers, approximately 120 of whom were American.

+IDF service

+Levin had completed 2 years in the IDF when the Second Lebanon War broke out between Israel and Lebanon in July 2006.
+Levin was in Battalion 890 of the IDF's Paratroopers Brigade.
+When the war erupted, Levin ended his home leave in Pennsylvania and rejoined his unit stationed on Israel's northern border with Lebanon.

 Omer Yaniv, from Levin's paratrooper unit, gave a graphic description of the chaotic circumstances surrounding his death.
 The 890th Paratrooper Battalion came under heavy fire as they advanced into the town.
 The IDF soldiers could not identify the source of the fire.
-The battalion's units got separated when running away.
+The battalion's units got separated when running for cover.
 Levin's platoon hid in the back room of an empty store.
 A Hezbollah fighter managed to get close and fire straight into the small room, hitting Levin in the head.
 After several hours reinforcements reached the building and extracted them.

+Death

 Levin was one of three IDF soldiers killed in Ayta ash Shab that day.
 Another 27 on the Israeli side were wounded.
 For several hours the Israeli soldiers fought and killed 15 Hezbollah fighters, according to IDF figures.
 The IDF's wounded were treated at the spot under heavy fire, as an evacuation was deemed almost impossible.
 A local commander of Hezbollah guided Al Jazeera through Ayta ash Shab after the war and showed them the store where Levin was killed.

+Levin was the first American and 36th IDF soldier killed during the Second Lebanon War.
+Of the 41 IDF soldiers killed during the war, three were lone soldiers.